afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l2-feat-desc1.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- As with feature detectors descriptors should be repeatable, that means that regardless of shifts in position, scale, and illumination, the same point of interest in two images should have approximately the same descriptor.
+- As with feature detectors descriptors should be `repeatable`, that means that regardless of shifts in position, scale, and illumination, the same point of interest in two images should have approximately the same descriptor.
 - This invariance in transformations is one of the most researched topics when it comes to descriptor design.
 - And a large amount of work has been done to provide descriptors that are invariant to scale, illumination, and other variables in image formation.